PennLINC/babs/docs/source/create_babs_project.rst

 ===============================================

-After you've prepared the three things BABS requires (details see here: :doc:`preparation`), now you can initialize a BABS project using ``babs-init``.
-Please follow documentation :doc:`babs-init` for how to use ``babs-init``.
+After you've prepared the three things BABS requires (details see here: :doc:`preparation`), you can initialize a BABS project using ``babs-init``.
+Please follow our documentation :doc:`babs-init` describing how to use ``babs-init``.

-If the BIDS App you'll use depend on Templateflow, please make sure you've set up environment variable ``TEMPLATEFLOW_HOME`` before running ``babs-init``.
-See :ref:`advanced_manual_singularity_run` --> the bullet point regarding "Templateflow" for more.
+If the BIDS App you'll use requires TemplateFlow, please make sure you've set up the environment variable ``TEMPLATEFLOW_HOME`` before running ``babs-init``.
+See :ref:`advanced_manual_singularity_run` --> the bullet point regarding "TemplateFlow" for more.

-If ``babs-init`` fails, by default it will remove ("clean up") the created, failed BABS project.
+If ``babs-init`` fails, by default BABS will remove ("clean up") the partially created BABS project.
-What you need to do is to read the error messages and fix the problem (e.g., any problem in ``babs-init`` command call, in your input dataset(s), in your container DataLad dataset, or in the container's YAML file, etc).
-Then rerun ``babs-init`` until it finishes without error, i.e., printing the message as below at the end:
+To fix the problem, please read the error messages from ``babs-init``.
+After identifying where the problem is (potential places are listed below), please fix the problem and rerun ``babs-init``.

+* Problems in ``babs-init`` command?
+* Problems in input BIDS dataset(s)?
+* Problems in container DataLad dataset?
+* Problems in container configuration YAML file?

+If ``babs-init`` finishes without error, you'll see this message at the end:

 .. code-block:: console